Equinox Group: Blink Fitness bankruptcy

+Equinox announced plans in 2026 to open its first Georgia location in Atlanta’s Buckhead Village.
+The project resulted in the displacement of several local businesses.
+Affected business owners said they were given limited time to vacate their premises and expressed concern over the disruption to long-established businesses.

 Key people

 Harvey Spevak

 Harvey Spevak is the Executive Chairman and Managing Partner of Equinox Group.
 Spevak became the CEO of Equinox Group in 1999.
 In 2000, he led a management buyout of Equinox to two private equity firms, North Castle Partners and J.W.
 Childs.
 In 2006, he partnered with Related Principles to acquire and secure a significant minority investment from global consumer-focused private equity firm Catterton in 2017.

-Equinox acquired SoulCycle in May 2011.

 In 2019, Spevak opened Equinox's 100th club in Hudson Yards, Manhattan, followed by the brand's first hotel, as well as coworking venture Industrious at Equinox, in the same neighborhood.